Freelance General Counsel and Legal influencer.

 Warning: there may be jingles, pizza, chewing contracts and Alice in Wonderland costumes involved.

-Before rolling out Plexus Gateway to business stakeholders, Jemma and her team ensured that they tested “any bugs and teething problems” first.
+Before rolling out Plexus to business stakeholders, Jemma and her team ensured that they tested “any bugs and teething problems” first.

 Jemma shared that if she herself could navigate the system without guidance, then her business colleagues ought to too.
 This involved her and the team being “hands on” at every step of both the pre-implementation and implementation stages.